 Each change in a single social institution leads to changes in all social institutions.
 For example, the industrialization of society meant that there was no longer a need for large families to produce enough manual labor to run a farm.
 Further, new job opportunities were in close proximity to urban centers where living space was at a premium.
 The result is that the average family size shrunk significantly.

 Population composition is changing at every level of society.
 Births increase in one nation and decrease in another.
-Some families delay childbirth while others start bringing children into their fold early.
+Some families delay childbirth while others start bringing children into their folds early.
 Population changes can be due to random external forces, like an epidemic, or shifts in other social institutions, as described above.
 But regardless of why and how it happens, population trends have a tremendous interrelated impact on all other aspects of society.

 Globally, often the countries with the highest fertility rates are least able to absorb and attend to the needs of a growing population.
 Family planning is a large step in ensuring that families are not burdened with more children than they can care for.
 On a macro level, the increased population, particularly in the poorest parts of the globe, also leads to increased stress on the planet’s resources.

-Modernization describes the processes that increase the amount of specialization and differentiation of structure in societies resulting in the move from an undeveloped society to developed, technologically driven society (Irwin 1975).
+Modernization describes the processes that increase the amount of specialization and differentiation of structure in societies resulting in the move from an undeveloped society to a developed, technologically driven society (Irwin 1975).
 By this definition, the level of modernity within a society is judged by the sophistication of its technology, particularly as it relates to infrastructure, industry, and the like.
 However, it is important to note the inherent ethnocentric bias of such assessment.
 Why do we assume that those living in semi-peripheral and peripheral nations would find it so wonderful to become more like the core nations?
 Is modernization always positive?

 One contradiction of all kinds of technology is that they often promise time-saving benefits, but somehow fail to deliver.
-How many times have you ground your teeth in frustration at an internet site that refused to load or at a dropped call on your cell phone?
+How many times have you ground your teeth in frustration at an Internet site that refused to load or at a dropped call on your cell phone?
 Despite time-saving devices such as dishwashers, washing machines, and, now, remote control vacuum cleaners, the average amount of time spent on housework is the same today as it was fifty years ago.
-And the dubious benefits of 24/7 email and immediate information have simply increased the amount of time employees are expected to be responsive and available.
-While once businesses had to travel at the speed of the United States postal system, sending something off and waiting until it was received before the next stage, today the immediacy of information transfer means there are no such breaks.
+And the dubious benefits of 24/7 e-mail and immediate information have simply increased the amount of time employees are expected to be responsive and available.
+While once businesses had to travel at the speed of the U.S. postal system, sending something off and waiting until it was received before the next stage, today the immediacy of information transfer means there are no such breaks.

-Further, the internet bought us information, but at a cost.
+Further, the Internet bought us information, but at a cost.
 The morass of information means that there is as much poor information available as trustworthy sources.
 There is a delicate line to walk when core nations seek to bring the assumed benefits of modernization to more traditional cultures.
-For one, there are obvious pro-capitalist biases that go into such attempts, and it is short-sighted for western governments and social scientists to assume all other countries aspire to follow in their footsteps.
+For one, there are obvious procapitalist biases that go into such attempts, and it is short-sighted for western governments and social scientists to assume all other countries aspire to follow in their footsteps.
 Additionally, there can be a kind of neo-liberal defense of rural cultures, ignoring the often crushing poverty and diseases that exist in peripheral nations and focusing only on a nostalgic mythology of the happy peasant.
 It takes a very careful hand to understand both the need for cultural identity and preservation as well as the hopes for future growth.